markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

 ## Building

-Before you can use the `chip-tool`, you must compile it from the source on Linux (amd64 / aarch64) or macOS.
+Before you can use the `chip-tool`, you must compile it from source on Linux (amd64/aarch64) or macOS.
+If you want to build on Raspberry Pi, it must run Ubuntu 20.04.

-> To ensure compatibility, build the `chip-tool` and the Matter device from the
+> To ensure compatibility, always build the `chip-tool` and the Matter device from the
 > same revision of the connectedhomeip repository.

 To build and run the `chip-tool`: